irmen/prog8/docs/source/libraries.rst

     and the index in the string.
 Or 0+carry bit clear if the character was not found.

 ``compare(string1, string2) -> ubyte result``
-    Returns -1, 0 or 1 depeding on wether string1 sorts before, equal or after string2.
+    Returns -1, 0 or 1 depending on whether string1 sorts before, equal or after string2.
-    Note that you can also directly compare strings and string values with eachother using ``==``, ``<`` etcetera (it will use string.compare for you under water automatically).
+    Note that you can also directly compare strings and string values with each other using ``==``, ``<`` etcetera (it will use string.compare for you under water automatically).

 ``copy(from, to) -> ubyte length``